 Sarah Khandjian is the crafty maker behind the DIY lifestyle blog Sarah Hearts.
 She is a graphic designer with a passion for creating cute things.
 When not blogging or making something cute, Sarah can be found at the barn with her horse (her other passion).

 I've always wanted a white artificial Christmas tree.
-Even though I grew up always getting real trees, as soon as we bought our house and had room to put a tree I knew I had to have a white tree.
+Even though I grew up with real trees, as soon as we bought our house and had room to put a tree I knew I had to have a white tree.
 We've always opted for a real tree since we got married but last year I told the Mr. that I really, really wanted a white tree, or a silver tree, or basically a solid colored non-green Christmas tree (I would even take a pink one).
 He wasn't convinced.
 So when the holidays rolled around this year I asked him again and he was warming up to the idea.
 Perfect.

 When this crystal white spruce was delivered to my door, I knew my dreams had come true.
 As soon as it arrived, I set it up, fluffed it a bit, and plugged it in.
 Then, the Mr. was convinced and actually liked it a lot.
 Since it's pre-lit, all I had to do was add our ornaments.
 Our ornament collection consists of my great grandmother's glass ornaments, some new solid glass ornaments, and the ones we've purchased each year since we've been married.